Shiirookami/create-evm-wallet/README.md

 # EVM Wallet Generator

-This script automatically generates multiple Ethereum wallets using `ethers.js` and saves them in a structured format to a file named `accounts.txt`.
+This script automatically generates multiple Ethereum wallets using `ethers` and saves them in a structured format to a file named `accounts.txt`.

 ---